DIGNITY LOS ANGELES is an independent lay organization that seeks

 GLBTQ issues and to celebrate Mass.
-We took a statement of the then only recently completed Second Vatican Council (quote is in the box at the right) as our inspiration in the choice of a name for our organization.
+We took a statement of the then only recently completed Vatican Council II (the quote is in the box at the right) as our inspiration in the choice of a name for our organization.
 In only a very few years, the organization had developed into the high-profile nationwide advocate for all GLBTQ persons that Dignity is today.

 During most of the pontificate of Pope John Paul II (1978-2005), Cardinal Joseph Ratzinger (later Pope Benedict XVI) was the enforcer of orthodox doctrine.
-Ironically, primacy of conscience, even in the face of the contrary demands of the Pope or any other We urge you to get to know Dignity/LA better.
+Ironically, primacy of conscience, even in the face of contrary demands of the Pope or any other We urge you to get to know Dignity/LA better.
 We invite you (and bring a friend, if you can) to attend a regular chapter liturgy any Sundays at 5:30 pm (click for an to some photos) at